zchrissirhcz/cmake_tools/README.md

 - not own scratch project, too much to modify
 - not affect result

+Moreover on the GCC/Clang common flags:
+- `-Wall` does not mean `turn on all warnings`, missing flags like `-Wnon-virtual-dtor`
+- `-Wpedantic` check more flags that `-Wall`, but still missing flags like `-Wnon-virtual-dtor`
+- `-Weffc++` may cover more flags

 Here comes the contradiction: which warnings should be considered carefully?

-In [overlook.cmake](overlook.cmake), there are **35 serious compilation warnings' checking, treat corresponding C/C++ flags as error**, with corresponding unit tests (See [tests](tests)).
+In [overlook.cmake](overlook.cmake), there are **36 serious compilation warnings' checking, treat corresponding C/C++ flags as error**, with corresponding unit tests (See [tests](tests)).
 Most are extracted from practical cross-platform projects, and does resolve severe bugs such as:
 - Segmentation Faults(caused by address truncation)
 - Memory leaks(caused by missing including header file)
 - Trap(caused by missing return value)